"Can’t see the forest for the trees"

 This illustration from the Tropical Permaculture Guidebook aims to inspire creativity, integration and the maximum use and re-use of local resources, especially water.
 Aquaculture systems can be very productive in their own right and once the patterns are in place the possibilities for integration with other systems are endless.
 They are also fantastic for recycling waste into valuable resources, both for the aquaculture systems and for the surrounding land and animals.

-Illustration by Gibrael ‘Aziby’ Dias Soares Carocho - Dili, Timor-Leste
+Illustration by Gibrael ‘Aziby’ Dias Soares Carocho in Dili, Timor-Leste

 Waldorf and permaculture inspired homeschooling

 In this form of education the children first live the patterns of home food gardening and self-reliant, low impact living.
 As they grow older they can start to articulate these patterns that they are already familiar with, through their bookwork as above.
 The details of how to apply these patterns in practice should flow fairly easily from this foundation.
 Lived experience, nature based learning, clear design principles and coherent parental modelling is a powerful combination..

 Photo by Heidi Smark at Twig and Berry Farm in Lucaston, Tasmania, Australia

 A spider weaves a web, working from the main structural components toward the finer insect catching details.
 First the strongest strands take advantage of major supports that are available in the area.
 Then the radial arms can be woven followed by the finessed details.
 The pattern of the web is still clear despite its adaption to place.
 Like the spider, design your landscape and life to best integrate with and accommodate the major forces and opportunities.
 The details naturally follow.

 Photo taken in Brogo, New South Wales, Australia by Richard Telford